Fragtality/PilotsDeck/README.md

 ### 2.4.4 - Commands

 Commands are **assigned to StreamDeck Events**: KEY_DOWN/_UP, DIAL_DOWN/_UP, DIAL_LEFT/RIGHT, TOUCH_TAP).
 When you select one of these Events in the List View, you click on the **Command + Button** to add a new Command to the selected Event.<br/>
 Each Composite Action will always have these StreamDeck Events, regardless of the Hardware.
-Assigning Commands to Events that can not be received (like DIAL_LEFT on a Keypad), does not hurt, but will also don't do anything meaningful 😉<br/><br/>
+Assigning Commands to Events that can't be received (like DIAL_LEFT on a Keypad), does not hurt, but will also don't do anything meaningful 😉<br/><br/>

 A Command **can have Conditions** attached to it - if Conditions are attached, the Command is only triggered/send to the Simulator when the Conditions are true.
 Configuring a Condition works and looks the same as with the Manipulators.
 Select a Command in the List View and click the **Condition + Button** to add a new Condition.<br/><br/>

 You can configure **multiple Commands** per StreamDeck Event to send a Chain of Commands to the Simulator.
-They will be send in the Order seen in the UI (the top Command is send first).
+They will be sent in the Order seen in the UI (the top Command is send first).
 Note that on Encoders, that this Chain of Commands is execute on *every* Tick.<br/>
 Per default, the Plugin will delay the Execution of the next Command in the Chain by 15ms.
 You can change that Delay by selecting the StreamDeck Event itself and set the **Inter-Command Delay** Field.
 A Value of 0 disables this Delay.<br/>
-Be aware that Commands can not depend on each other, for Example when the first Commands updates a Variable, do not expect a following Command to have that changed Value already available (the Execution of Commands is decoupled from refreshing Variables & Actions).<br/><br/>
+Be aware that Commands can't depend on each other, for Example when the first Commands updates a Variable, do not expect a following Command to have that changed Value already available (the Execution of Commands is decoupled from refreshing Variables & Actions).<br/><br/>

 Defining Commands share some communality with the classic Actions.
 The available Command Types and their [Syntax](#211---address-syntax) is exactly the same.
 For Variable based Commands, you can use the same [Value Manipulations](#212---command-option) in the **On/Write Value** Field.<br/>
 For Variable based Commands, the **Reset Switch** Option is also available and works the same as with the other Actions - but each single Command has its own individual Setting and Delay/Hold Time!<br/>